phaqueue/DND/docs/lessons.markdown

 ### &emsp; 7.
 Never double-tap a PC if its player is absent.
 The player will highly likely be unhappy to see their PC's death when they have done nothing wrong.
 ### &emsp; 8.
 When introducing an important NPC, show the picture of them to the players also.
 ### &emsp; 9.
 Expect your players to quit your campaign.
 It's a good idea to over-recruit before the campaign starts.
+### &emsp; 10.
+Preparing your campaign takes a lot of time, especially when you have little experience.
+Plan to start your campaign at least one month after you have gathered your players.
+### &emsp; 11.
+Remember to find a location to run the game.
+This location may be hard to find, while new DMs (like me) may ignore this.